-The Site is located at 1200 East Main Street in the City of Rochester, Monroe County, near the northwest intersection of East Main and Laura Street (see Figure #1) and is identified as Section 106.76, Block 1, and Lot 44 on the City of Rochester Tax #106.760-0001-044.000/0000 on the City of Rochester Tax Map.
-The site is approximately 0.622 acres and is bounded by residential properties to the north, East Main Street to the south, a residential property to the east, and a commercial building to the west (See Figure #1 - Site Layout).
+The Site is located at 1200 East Main Street in the City of Rochester, Monroe County, NY near the northwest intersection of East Main and Laura Street and is identified as Section 106.76, Block 1, and Lot 44 on the City of Rochester Tax #106.760-0001-044.000/0000 on the City of Rochester Tax Map.
+The Site is approximately 0.622 acres and is bounded by residential properties to the north, East Main Street to the south, a residential property to the east, and a commercial building to the west (Refer to Figure 2 - Site Layout Map).
 The boundaries of the Site are more fully described in Appendix #1.
 The owner(s) of the Site at the time of the issuance of this SMP is the City of Rochester.